Jacobs calls for full-time school reopening

 Press release:

-Congressman Chris Jacobs (NY-27) is releasing the following statement after joining Assemblyman DiPietro to call for New York schools to reopen for 100% in-person learning five days a week.
+Congressman Chris Jacobs (NY-27) is releasing the following statement after joining Assemblyman DiPietro to call for New York schools to reopen for 100-percent in-person learning five days a week.

+“The impact school closures have had on our children is devastating," Jacobs said.
+"A new report shows an estimated 3,000,000 children have gone missing from classes.
+Grades and test scores are slipping, and mental health problems are rising drastically.

 Comments